 I run to the pet-gate, my eyes wide with disbelief.
-This little square of plastic has given me a glimpse into an alien world.
+This little square of plastic is a portal into an alien world.
 I can’t believe that—

 Wait.
 I close my eyes, hands out as if to say hold on, calm down.

 I’m struck by dread as I consider my fate.
 Pitying looks.
 Prescription meds.
 Endless tests.

 No. I clench my jaw.
 I’m not crazy.

 The world is normal and sane.